samuelepedrazzi/Assignment2_RT1/README.md

 The UI node manages '/Velocity_message' based on the information he receives from the '/service' node.

-The controller node then publishes the data to the '/cmd vel' topic, which is used to control the robot's movement.
+The controller node then publishes the data to the '/cmd_vel' topic, which is used to control the robot's movement.

 Flowchart
 ---------

+Here below can be found the main idea behind the controller node's way of implementation.

 ![alt text](https://github.com/samuelepedrazzi/Assignment2_RT1/blob/main/images/Controller_Node.drawio.png)